nahushz99/OAuth2.0InSpringBoot/README.md

 Dependent Starters : Spring Security, Spring Web, Cloud OAuth2, Spring Boot DevTools JDK8 or later versions

-2) Step 1 : Create App in Facebook
+2) Create App in Facebook for third  party verifcition

 Before fallow step , you have to create account on meta for Developers.